phiresky/nmap-log-parse/README.md

     ```

 3. Open `index.html` in a browser.
 You will in most cases need to open it from a server (like a minimal `python3 -m http.server`) because of Cross-Domain security.

+## Contributing

+This project is written in TypeScript, which is basically JavaScript (ES6), but strongly typed.
+I can recommend [Visual Studio Code](https://code.visualstudio.com/) (on linux) for IntelliSense and Refactoring support.

+The code is fairly hard to read because I love lambdas.
+But in return the code is under 200 lines.

+If you have ideas to make this better please open an issue, or even better, send a pull request.